Ayoobe/TP_PHP/README.md

-# Tiskerti - RSVP Event Reservation System
+# INSAT Tickets - RSVP Event Reservation System

-Tiskerti is a web-based event reservation system designed to simplify event management and RSVP processes.
+Insat Tickets is a web-based event reservation system designed to simplify event management and RSVP processes.
 It provides features for users to reserve events, search for events, manage their cart, and more.
-Additionally, it offers administrative functionalities such as analytics, user management, and admin account management.
+Additionally, it offers administrative functionalities such as order management(confirm cash payment), user management, updating the events list, and admin account management.

 ## Features